deontic/better-yt-vol-change/README.md

 # run as a script
-run the contents of contentScript.js in your console in a tab where the Youtube video player is visible (copy and paste [this code](https://raw.githubusercontent.com/deontic/better-yt-vol-change/main/src/contentScript.js) into your console)
+run the [contents of contentScript.js](https://raw.githubusercontent.com/deontic/better-yt-vol-change/main/src/contentScript.js) in your console in a tab where the Youtube video player is visible

 # run as an extension